 To provide further assistance and more safety, you can have grab bars installed next to the toilet to help hoist you off the seat.
 You can easily find raised toilet seats online today.
 The best part is that they are not too expensive and are very easy to install.

-Check Out Latest Prices for Raised Toilet Seats on Amazon
+Check Out Prices for Raised Toilet Seats on Amazon

-Apart from these essential bath aids, there is more that you can do to ensure that your bathroom is safe and that you do not risk your limb or life every time you want to relieve yourself or take a bath:
+Apart from these essential bath aids, there is more that you can do to ensure that your bathroom is safe and that you do not risk your injury every time you want to relieve yourself or take a bath:

 - Invest in a sturdy shower chair